Use the Field extractions page

 transforms.confor the Field transactions page in Splunk Web, if it uses transactions.

 Note: You cannot manage index-time field extractions in Splunk Web.
-We don't recommend that you change your set of index-time field extractions, but if you find that you must do so, you have to modify your
+We do not recommend that you change your set of index-time field extractions, but if you need to, you have to modify your

 transforms.conf configuration files manually.
 For more information about index-time field extraction configuration, see "Configure index-time field extractions" in the Getting Data In Manual.